jeanbmar/s3-sync-client/docs/README.md

 <a name="sync-local-with-bucket"></a>
 #### ``client.sync(bucketPrefix, localDir[, options])``

-Sync the local file system with a remote S3 bucket.
+Sync from S3 bucket to file system.
 Similar to AWS CLI ``aws s3 sync bucketPrefix localDir [options]``.

 - `bucketPrefix` *<string\>* Remote bucket name which may contain a prefix appended with a ``/`` separator